Inf2-FDS/FDS-S1-04-visualisation-exercise/README.md

 2. Click on the **Noteable** link.

 3. Noteable will automatically open in a new tab.
-The next screen may say "Loading\dots".
+The next screen may say "Loading...".
 There may also be a message saying "Your browser may have blocked the opening of the new window; try clicking the button below to open 'Noteable'."
 If so, click on the button.